-The consensus reached by the disability community in the recent Ideas: A Supported Housing Summit, and consultation thereafter, clearly indicates that the process of moving to a more desired, person-directed system is happening too slowly, leaving many Nova Scotians either in a housing crisis or struggling to figure out how to, for themselves or for those they care for, move to supported living options that helps increase autonomy and quality of life. models is an important step, but still only the first toward realizing a better system.
+The consensus reached by the disability community in the recent Ideas: A Supported Housing Summit, and consultation thereafter, clearly indicates that the process of moving to a more desired, person-directed system is happening too slowly, leaving many Nova Scotians either in a housing crisis or struggling to figure out how to, for themselves or for those they care for, move to supported living options that helps increase autonomy and quality of life.
+Embracing and investing in supported community housing models is an important step, but still only the first toward realizing a better system.
 As many individuals with Autism and other developmental disabilities have found as they seek housing and related supports, there are challenges and barriers that frustrate efforts to improve living options at the individual and societal levels.